hazelcast/hazelcast-reference-manual/src/JCache-API.md

 The next two lines configure the thread that will be read-through and write-through to the underlying backend resource that is configured over the next few lines.
-The JCache API offers `javax.cache.integration.CacheLoader` and `javax.cache.integration.CacheWriter` to implement adapter classes to any kind of backend resource, e.g. JPA, JDBC, or any other backend technology implementable in Java.
+The JCache API offers `javax.cache.integration.CacheLoader` and `javax.cache.integration.CacheWriter` to implement adapter classes to any kind of backend resource, e.g., JPA, JDBC, or any other backend technology implementable in Java.
 The interface provides the typical CRUD operations like `create`, `get`, `update`, `delete`, and some bulk operation versions of those common operations.
 We will look into the implementation of those implementations later.